 As a Christian, Jack knows that God can work as He chooses, including using small bakeries like Masterpiece Cakeshop to do His work. “[God] has chosen this bakery to do a lot of different things that we had never planned and that we would never want to stop,” he said.
 Jack’s faith motivates how he operates his business, but he would one day find out that the State of Colorado could force him to strip every ounce of his faith out of his business.

 In July 2016, ADF attorneys and allied attorneys petitioned the United States Supreme Court to take up Jack’s case.
 Thankfully, on June 26, 2017, the Supreme Court granted review of the case.
-Oral arguments will take place on December 5, 2017, ADF argued on Jack's behalf.
+On December 5, 2017, ADF argued on Jack's behalf.
 We now await the Court's decision.

 Alliance Defending Freedom is here to protect the right of creative professionals to use their God-given talents in ways that are consistent with their beliefs.